apache/spark/README.md

     ./sparkR examples/pi.R local[2]

-You can also run the unit-tests for SparkR by running.
-You need to install the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package first.
+You can also run the unit-tests for SparkR by running (you need to install the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package first):

+    R -e 'install.packages("testthat", repos="http://cran.us.r-project.org")'
     ./run-tests.sh

 ## Running on EC2